 Dive into advanced research in a field of your choice through our two-year Master of Theology program.

 Our Master of Theology program’s two tracks—one with a thesis, one without—allow students to pursue in-depth academic research in their field of study.
-Learn more about our Master of Theology program here.
+Learn more about how to apply to the Master of Theology program here:

-- Grade Point Average no lower than 3.0 on a 4.0 scale.
+- Applicants must have a cumulative grade point average no lower than 3.0 on a 4.0 scale.